Julia Child's Beef Bourguignon

 - 3 pounds stewing beef, cut into 2-inch chunks

 - 2 tablespoons all-purpose flour

 - 3 cups red wine, like a chianti

 - 2 1/2 to 3 1/2 cups beef stock

 - 2 cloves smashed garlic

 - 1/2 teaspoon thyme

 - 1 herb bouquet (4 sprigs parsley, 2 sprigs thyme, 1 bay leaf)

-Step 1: Simmer bacon lardons in 4 cups water for 10 minutes (Lardon is the French culinary term referring to thin strips of bacon, cut approximately 1/4-inch thick).
+Step 1: Simmer bacon strips in 4 cups water for 10 minutes.
 Drain and pat dry.